 What are the pros of warrants?

 Warrants are a great way to benefit from a company that’s doing well in future without having to put your investment at risk.
-Not every company is a success – in fact many start up companies fail.
+Not every company is a success – in fact, many start-up companies fail.
 Therefore, people who hold warrants in their company can benefit from the success of a company if it does well.
 On the other hand, if the company fails, there is no need to exercise the warrant.
 So having warrants allows someone to reap the benefits of a company doing well without having to put their hands in their pockets and risk their own cash at the beginning.
 In a typical warrant agreement, there are a few things that need to be established – the number of stocks an employee can purchase in future, and the strike price or exercise price, which is the minimum future price they’ll have to pay to buy the stock.
 Warrants will also have an expiry date – most warrants come with an expiration date of either five or 10 years.

 So what’s the difference between stock options and stock warrants?

-The main difference between a stock option and a stock warrant is how they originate – warrants are issued by the company itself whereas stock options are listed on exchange.
+The main difference between a stock option and a stock warrant is how they originate – warrants are issued by the company itself whereas stock options are listed on an exchange.
 A company can raise capital through issuing warrants, whereas it doesn’t make any money from transactions in which stocks are exchanged.
 Warrants generally have a longer life span than options and typically warrants don’t have any vesting restrictions.

 Request a free demo